radupotop/mailboxdb/README.md

     python mailboxdb/run.py --migrate

 Migrations live in `migrations/` and are applied in filename order (use 4-digit prefixes like `0001_`).
+Applied migrations are tracked by SHA-256 checksum so renames don’t require DB changes.
+If a migration file changes after being applied, it will be treated as a new migration.

 Rollback the last migration (or N migrations):